Last updated on May 14th, 2019

 H-3 Visa Requirements

 Applying under the first reason is actually quite complicated, as there are many moving parts.
-However, it essentially boils down to two main requirements:
+However, these parts essentially boil down to two main requirements:

 - First, in order to obtain the H-3 trainee visa, you must provide documentation from the training program you are planning to attend.